hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 *   Manage mobile devices with PowerShell

+**What this article is _NOT_**

+This article is not meant to be a "best-practices" guide on managing Exchange, Managed Identities, or Azure resources.
+It is meant to demonstrate how you can connect the dots.

+With that out of the way, let's have some fun.

-**Scenario:** For this demo let's assume that we need to automate a device clean up process which will involve removing account only data and deleting the device.
+**The Scenario:** For this demo let's assume that we need to automate a device clean up process which will involve removing account only data and deleting the device.

-**What the Manual Process Looks Like**
+### Prerequisites

+You will need the _Automation Contributor_ role to create [Automation Accounts](https://learn.microsoft.com/en-us/azure/automation/overview) (an [Azure built-in role](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles)).
+You will also need the _Privileged Role Administrator_ role (an [Entra built-in role](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/permissions-reference)) to add permissions to your managed identity.

+**The not so fun manual process...**

+Before jumping into the automation, let's see how the manual process looks like.
+We will automate the workflow below.

 1. Go to Exchange Online: [admin.exchange.microsoft.com](http://admin.exchange.microsoft.com)